khulnasoft-bot/github-actions-sandbox/docs/en/docs/tutorial/body-nested-models.md

 ## Recap

-With **FastAPI** you have the maximum flexibility provided by Pydantic models, while keeping your code simple, short and elegant.
+With **ReadyAPI** you have the maximum flexibility provided by Pydantic models, while keeping your code simple, short and elegant.

 But with all the benefits: